 Vietnamese Food at Little V in Den Haag

-I asked the lady at my hotel in Den Haag what her favorite restaurant was in China Town and she said “Little V!”
-Luckily it was only a three minute walk from the hotel since I was staying in China Town, to be close to Asian food.
+I asked the lady at my hotel in Den Haag what her favorite restaurant was in China Town, and she said “Little V!”
+Luckily, it was only a three minute walk from the hotel since I was staying in China Town, to be in the heart of Asian food.
 Little V was an aesthetically beautiful Vietnamese restaurant.
-It had an upscale Asian modern feel with a dash of sexy- It was quite the place!
+It had an upscale Asian modern feel with a dash of sexy- It was quite the place.

 I ordered the Sea Bass which was fresh and cooked perfectly.
 It had a bit of heat with the red peppers on the top, it was delicious.
-I ordered the fried rice with tofu which was a perfect match with the sea bass.
+I ordered the fried rice with tofu which, was a perfect match with the sea bass.
 Then to top it off, I was given this amazing fresh chili sauce when I asked for a hot sauce.
 Everything at Little V had big time flavor.
-Oh and I thanked the girl at the hotel about the recommendation!

 For restaurant information and location, please visit their website – Little V